Authorization

 How to make a public integration

-in the integration Type during the creation flow.
-You may also edit an existing internal integration to convert to Public
+Select New Integration in your integration dashboard and select Public in the integration Type during the creation flow.
+You may also edit an existing internal integration to convert to Public.

 You will need to fill out the form with additional information, including your company name, website, and redirect URI(s).

 The redirect URI is the URI your users will be redirected to after authorizing the public integration.
-To learn more, read OAuthβs description of redirect URIs.
+To learn more, read OAuth’s description of redirect URIs.

 Public integration authorization overview